vladpetyuk/LungProteomics_CA/README.md

   Below are two options for starting it on Windows 7 that uses VirtualBox or OS X Yosemite that natively supports docker.
 Launching this image on other platforms will be some sort of combination of these two approaches.

   * Windows 7 with VirtualBox

+    - Increase the VirtualBox machine memory to 4 Gb.

     - Use Kinematic to download and start "lungproteomics_ca" docker image.